Create a lesson plan

 Basic structure

-A lesson plan can come in many shapes and sizes, but we recommend the following structure.
+A lesson plan can come in many shapes and sizes, but we recommend structuring the lesson plan like a table, describing for each learning activity:

-Visit the page on Designing Learning Activities for more information on, and inspiration for, creating these learning activities.
+Visit the 'Design a learning activity' page for more information on, and inspiration for, creating these learning activities.

 Suggested activities